alishafazal/life-hacks-project-1/README.md

 ![Lighthouse report](assets/readme-images/lighthouse.PNG)

 The above report generated from Lighthouse in DevTools shows the homepage score and all other pages had even greater scores.
-The accessibilty score is excellent across all pages.
+The accessibility score is excellent across all pages.

 ### Further Testing
 - I tested my site using Google Chrome, Microsoft Edge and Safari with no issues and it is responsive across different device screen sizes